nikvaliris/nodemcu_ifttt_switch/README.md

    - Each switch can be upgraded later over WiFi but clicking firmware upgrade button with no need to connect to a computer.
 It picks up the lastest firmware from my server.
 So really simple for upgrades no PC or flashing required.
    - Restart switch to apply changes,  OLED screen will display if its been successful in connecting and Wifi on initial screen.

+[note I'll do proper build instructions in a bit]